netbootxyz/build-pipelines/README.md

 item ubuntu-18.04-xfce-squash ${space} Ubuntu 18.04 Xfce
 ```

-By performing loops like this flavors can be added in the future to our asset list without making modifcations to the core template.
+By performing loops like this, flavors can be added in the future to our asset list without making modifications to the core template.

 #### YAML when possible

-When templating the way to bake in user overide ability with minimal effort from users is to store variables in the `defaults/main.yml` file.
+When templating, the way to bake in user override ability with minimal effort from users is to store variables in the `defaults/main.yml` file.
 For example looking at OpenBSD:

 ```